adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `rotatefont`

-This tool will rotate and translate glyphs in a font, including the hints.
-However, hints will be discarded if the rotation is not a multiple of 90 degrees.
+This tool will rotate and translate glyphs in a font, including the hints (rotated Latin glyphs are common in CJK fonts).
+Hints will be discarded if the rotation is not a multiple of 90 degrees.

 ### `sfntedit`

-This allows you to cut and paste the entire binary block of a font table from one font to another.
-You do this by first using it on a source font with the `-x` option to copy a table from the source font to a separate file, and then using it with the `-a` option to add that table to a target font.
-It can also be used to simply delete a table, and to fix the font table checksums.
+`sfntedit` allows cutting and pasting the entire binary block of a font table from one font to another.
+From a source font, tables can be extracted to a separate file with the `-x` option, and then pasted to a target font with the `-a` option. `sfntedit` can also be used to simply delete a table, and to fix the font table checksums.

 ### `otfstemhist`

-`otfstemhist` is a tool to help making decisions for setting global hinting values.
+`otfstemhist` is a tool to help preparing global hinting values.
 In default mode, `otfstemhist` outputs reports which list stems in order of occurrence.
 In zone mode (`-z`), `otfstemhist` reports on the top- and bottom extremes of glyphs.
-The resulting report files can be used to pick alignment zones and the most common stem widths, which should be transferred to the font source files before hinting.
+The resulting report files can be used to pick alignment zones common stem widths, which should be transferred to the UFO source files before running `otfautohint`.

 ### `ttfcomponentizer`

-Componentizes glyphs of a TrueType font with information from an external UFO font.
-The script only supports components that are not scaled, rotated or flipped.
+Componentizes glyphs of a TrueType font, using component information from an external UFO file.
+The process only supports components that are not scaled, rotated or flipped.

 ### `tx`